glassflow/glassflow-etl-k8s-operator/README.md

 ### Pipeline Management

 Create pipelines using the GlassFlow ClickHouse ETL backend API.
-The operator will automatically create the corresponding Pipeline CRDs:
+The operator will automatically create the corresponding Pipeline CRDs.
+Here's an example of what the generated CRD will look like:

 ```yaml
 apiVersion: etl.glassflow.io/v1alpha1